SaumaSaha/tasty-food-hub/content/post/chholar-dal.md

 ---

-1. Chana Dal (Bengal gram): The main ingredient, soaked and cooked until tender.
-2. Coconut: Grated or chopped coconut adds a rich texture and nutty flavor to the dal.
-3. Ghee (clarified butter): Used for tempering and enhancing the overall taste.
-4. Whole Spices: Bay leaves, cinnamon, cardamom, and cloves are commonly used for tempering.
-5. Green Chilies: Adds a hint of spiciness to the dish.
-6. Ginger: Freshly grated or chopped ginger is added for its unique flavor.
+1. 1 cup chana dal (Bengal gram), soaked for 2-3 hours
+2. 1/2 cup grated coconut
+3. 2-3 green chilies, chopped
+4. 1-inch piece of ginger, grated
+5. 1/2 teaspoon turmeric powder
+6. 1 teaspoon sugar
+7. Salt to taste
+8. 3 tablespoons ghee (clarified butter)
+9. 1 bay leaf
+10. 1-inch cinnamon stick
+11. 3-4 green cardamom pods
+12. 4-5 cloves
-7. Asafoetida (Hing): A pinch of asafoetida is used in the tempering for a subtle, savory taste.
+13. A pinch of asafoetida (hing)
-8. Turmeric Powder: Gives the dal a warm golden color.
-9. Sugar: A small amount of sugar is added to balance the flavors.
-10. Salt: To taste.

 ## Instructions

 ---

+1. **Soak and Cook Chana Dal:**

+   - Rinse the chana dal thoroughly and soak it in water for 2-3 hours.
-1. Soak chana dal for a few hours and then cook until it becomes soft but not mushy.
+   - After soaking, drain the water and cook the dal with enough water until it becomes soft but not mushy.
+You can use a pressure cooker for quicker cooking.

-2. In a pan, heat ghee and add the whole spices (bay leaves, cinnamon, cardamom, cloves).
+2. **Prepare Coconut Mixture:**

-3. Add asafoetida, chopped green chilies, and grated ginger to the tempering mixture.
+   - Grind the grated coconut, chopped green chilies, and grated ginger into a coarse paste using a blender or mortar and pestle.

+3. **Tempering (Tadka):**

+   - Heat ghee in a pan on medium heat.
+   - Add bay leaf, cinnamon stick, green cardamom pods, cloves, and a pinch of asafoetida.
+Sauté for a minute until the spices release their aroma.

+4. **Add Coconut Mixture:**

+   - Add the ground coconut mixture to the pan and sauté for 2-3 minutes until the raw smell disappears.

+5. **Add Turmeric, Sugar, and Salt:**

-4. Stir in the cooked chana dal, turmeric powder, sugar, and salt.
+   - Stir in turmeric powder, sugar, and salt.
+Mix well with the coconut mixture.

+6. **Combine with Cooked Dal:**

-5. Add the grated coconut to the dal and mix well.
-6. Allow the dal to simmer for a few minutes until the flavors meld.
+   - Add the cooked chana dal to the pan and mix everything together.
+Allow the dal to simmer on low heat for about 5-7 minutes, allowing the flavors to blend.

+7. **Adjust Consistency:**

+   - If the dal is too thick, you can add a little water to achieve the desired consistency.
+Stir well.

+8. **Check Seasoning:**

+   - Taste and adjust the seasoning according to your preference.
+You can add more salt or sugar if needed.

+9. **Garnish:**

+   - Optionally, you can garnish the Chholar Dal with fresh coriander leaves for added flavor and freshness.

+10. **Serve:**
+    - Bengali style Chholar Dal is typically served hot and is a great accompaniment to [Kochuri](./kochuri.md) or steamed rice.

+Enjoy your delicious Bengali-style Chholar Dal!

 ## Places where to try this dish